 Locking systems are an important layer for protecting road transport vehicles and their cargo.
-However, it should be clear that they are just one of many countermeasures to be considered when selecting the deterrents and physical security measures to protect drivers, vehicles, and their cargo.
+However, it should be clear that they are just one of many countermeasures to be considered when selecting deterrents and physical security measures to protect drivers, vehicles, and their cargo.
 Therefore, TAPA recommends to its members and the industry to adopt TAPA TSR as the standard for goods to be transported by road.
-Achieving TAPA TSR certification means that the operators road transport operations have been approved by an accredited certification body (TSR 1-3) or by TAPA (TSR 3).
+Achieving TAPA TSR certification means that the operators' road transport operations have been approved by an accredited certification body (TSR 1-3) or by TAPA (TSR 3).

-The table below is from TSR 2020 and shows the road transportation options or modules available for certification.
+The table below is from TSR 2023 and shows the road transportation options or modules available for certification.

-Ref# Module Description Level Auditor Type 6.3.1 Hard sided Truck Truck + rigid body trailer 1, 2, or 3 ΙΑΒ ΑΑ 6.3.2 Soft sided Truck Truck + curtain sided trailer 3 IAB AA 6.3.3 Rigid Vans/Fixed Body Trucks Van or truck with dedicated cargo compartment 1, 2, or 3 ΙΑΒ ΑΑ 6.3.4 Sea Container Road transport segment only 1, 2, or 3 IAB AA
+Ref# Module Description Level Auditor Type 6.3.1 Hard-sided Truck Truck + rigid body trailer 1, 2, or 3 ΙΑΒ ΑΑ 6.3.2 Soft-sided Truck Truck + curtain-sided trailer 3 ΙΑΒ ΑΑ - Van or truck with dedicated cargo compartment 1, 2, or 3 ΙΑΒ ΑΑ 6.3.4 Sea Container Road transport segment only 1, 2, or 3 IAB AA